West Palm Beach Divorce Lawyer

 - Benefits

 Nonmarital or separate property consists of assets, property, and debts acquired by each spouse before getting married.
+Identifying these properties accurately allows for fair division and personal retention of pre-marital assets during divorce.

 In Florida, nonmarital property includes: